 - The designated reserve in respect of the Living Planet Centre represents the unrestricted element of the net book value of the property.
-The transfer of £20,000 relates to additional VAT on prior years' capital expenditure. - The fixed asset reserve represents resources invested in fixed assets other than the Living Planet Centre and which, as a result, are not available for other purposes.
-The transfer of £388,000 relates to capital investments net of disposals made during the year. - The capital expenditure reserve represents resources allocated to cover future expenditure on major repairs and replacements for the Living Planet Centre building.
-This amount has been calculated on the basis of an independent professional assessment of likely future costs and is reviewed at regular intervals. - The programmatic reserve includes funds received from the players of People's Postcode Lottery (PPL) which had not been spent by the year end and which, while not restricted funds, the organisation has determined should be designated for specific programmes including East Africa Savannahs, the Amazon, Climate and our Education and Youth work.
-It is planned that the carried forward amount will be fully spent during FY23.
-The transfer of £1,305,000 relates to previously designated funds that have since been funded by restricted funds. - The Wild Isles reserve represents funds designated for a new television series venture with the BBC and RSPB due for release in 2023.
+The transfer of £24,000 relates to additional VAT on prior years' capital expenditure. - The fixed asset reserve represents resources invested in fixed assets other than the Living Planet Centre and which, as a result, are not available for other purposes.
+The transfer of £36,000 relates to capital investments net of disposals made during the year. - The capital expenditure reserve represents resources allocated to cover future expenditure on major repairs and replacements for the Living Planet Centre building.
+This amount has been calculated on the basis of an independent professional assessment of likely future costs and is reviewed at regular intervals. - The programmes reserve includes funds received from the players of People's Postcode Lottery (PPL) which had not been spent by the year end and which, while not restricted funds, the organisation has determined should be designated for specific programmes including East Africa Savannahs, the Amazon, Climate and our Education and Youth work.
+It is planned that the carried forward amount will be fully spent during FY24. - The Wild Isles reserve represents funds designated for a television series venture with the BBC and the RSPB released in 2023.
 WWF-UK has underwritten the costs associated with a share of the activity.
-The reduction in the reserve represents expenditure incurred on the project. - $\bullet$ The investment reserve is to provide for foreseeable volatility in the value of the unrestricted fixed asset investments.
+The reduction in the reserve represents expenditure incurred on the project, which has now been fully used. - The investment reserve is to provide for foreseeable volatility in the value of the unrestricted fixed asset investments.
 This equates to 15% of the value of the portfolio excluding the endowments.